-From the SGA President...
+From the Student Government Association President...

-On behalf of the entire study body and the members of the Student Government Association, we would like to welcome you to Southeastern Louisiana University.
-I am looking forward to the 2010-2011 school year and I am honored to be serving as your Student Body President.
+On behalf of the entire student body and the members of the Student Government Association, I would like to welcome you to Southeastern Louisiana University.
+I am looking forward to the 2011-2012 school year, and I am honored to be serving as your Student Body President.

-College is a very exciting and important time in your life and this handbook is guaranteed to help you over course of your collegiate career.
+College is a very exciting and important time in your life, and this handbook is guaranteed to help you over the course of your collegiate career.
 I strongly encourage you to take full advantage of the valuable information and tools within this handbook.
-Inside you will find a weekly planner, university policies and procedures, and services that are available to students, among the many resources of this handbook and our university.
+Inside you will find a wealth of recourses which include: a weekly planner, university policies and procedures, and services that are available to all Southeastern students.

 As you continue your academic pursuits, remember that your college education is a learning experience that takes place inside and outside of the classroom.

-Southeastern offers over one hundred student organizations and I firmly believe there is at least one that will enhance your Southeastern experience.
+Southeastern offers over one hundred student organizations and I firmly believe there is at least one that will be a great fit for you, as it will enhance your Southeastern experience.

-Our Student Government Association is here to serve you the students and if you have questions, comments, or concerns, feel free to call us at (985) 549-2296 or stop by the office Room 207 in the Student Union.
+Our Student Government Association is here to serve you, and if you have questions, comments or concerns, please feel free to call us at (985) 549-2296 or stop by the office, Room 207 in the Student Union.